PowerMops/powermops-site/src/routes/pmops/Classes-1.md

 ------------------------------------------------------------------------

-Provides storage for 16-bit quantities&mdash;signed (Int) and unsigned (Uint ).
+Provides storage for 16-bit quantities---signed (Int) and unsigned (Uint ).

 +--------------------+-----------------------------------------------+